Briman-Jag/EventTrackerProject/README.md

 (Part 2)
 The second part of the project involved adding scripts with the use of Javascript to parse responses for full CRUD functionality.
 The music festival information is displayed with dynamically generated tables built in Javascript.

+(Part 3)
+The third part of this project was to develop the frontend of the Event Tracker application using AngularJS.
+Angular components, services, and directives were configured to send and receive JSON asynchronous requests to the Java controller with http.
+Bootstrap was also installed and applied to provide a more visually pleasing user interface.

 ### Routes
   | Return Type          | Route                  | Functionality                                                                       |
   |----------------------|------------------------|-------------------------------------------------------------------------------------|